garbo999/garbo999.github.io/_posts/2017-09-13-EMS-run-with-three-corpora-continued.markdown

 test: 18.20 (1.018) BLEU-c ; 19.25 (1.018) BLEU
 {% endhighlight %}

 These BLEU scores are almost 2 points higher than [my first EMS run]({% post_url 2017-08-21-first-complete-run-moses-experiment-management-system %}) with only one corpus.
-But still not near the results from the [baseline system](http://www.statmt.org/moses/?n=Moses.Baseline).
+But still nowhere near the results from the [baseline system](http://www.statmt.org/moses/?n=Moses.Baseline).
 Perhaps the baseline system (French-English) was cherry-picked for the good scores!?

 Here is the final Moses graph from this EMS run: